 God help the noticers for all they’re tasked to see.
 The beauty and the brokenness.

-God help the Wondrous Ones, the child and the poet, the fisherman and the scientist, the artist and the dancer, the mentally ill and the poor in spirit, the mother who sings lullabies to her infant child and who treasures things and ponders them in her heart.
+God help the Wondrous Ones, the child and the poet, the fisherman and the scientist, the artist and the dancer, the ill and the poor in spirit, the mother who sings lullabies to her infant child and who treasures things and ponders them in her heart.

 God help the Translators of Truth, armed not with eloquent words but with inky thumbnails carving into rind and breaking open fruit, its scent traipsing across the bowed lips of a hungry world.

 Let us taste metaphor meaty enough to sink our jaws into, like the ripe flesh of a mango dripping from our chins and pooling at our collarbones when our shoulders are bare under the sun.
 Let us remember when we were naked in the garden eating the good earth and walking with God in a sea of California Poppies.

 God bless the observance of simple things: the translucent skin of a tangerine’s crescent moon waxing on a wide open hand.
 Its pulpy juice pierced and then crushed, pouring bitter and sweet onto our tongues all at once.
 Let us see the dance of the flowers.
 Let us pull our favorite sweatshirt worn thin from the love and hot from the dryer and dress ourselves in memories.
 Let us bake bread and pour wine and ladle great spoonfuls of hot soup into terra cotta bowls on a wintry day.
 Let us invite the world to taste it, too.

 I see it when I reach across my nightstand, past the dirty laundry piled on the floor, past the hair elastic and bobby pins, past the mandarin peels from my late night snack.

 I see it when I reach for the meds in the orange prescription bottles that help keep the colors in my view.